malshawki/malshawki.github.io/_posts/2025-01-21-finite_field.md

 - Subtract
 - Multiply
 - Divide (except by zero)

 And the result always stays within the field.

 ## Why discrete and finite?
-Cryptographic systems work on digital data—discrete bits, not continuous values.
+Cryptographic systems work on digital data which are discrete bits, not continuous values.
 A finite number of possible values keeps operations predictable, fast, and secure.
-- Computers work with discrete (non-continuous) values—bits, integers—not real numbers.
+- Computers work with discrete (non-continuous) values like bits and integers, not real numbers.
-- Finite means we limit the number of values to ensure predictable, fast, and secure computations.
+- Finite means it limits the number of values to ensure predictable and secure computations.

 {: .box-note}
 **Note:** It is essential for algorithms that must behave the same every time, without rounding errors.